kastnerc/totokos-backend/README.md

 This next piece of code is like a security guard for your website or app.
 It checks if a person (a user) is allowed to do something, based on a secret code (the JWT token) that they send along with their request.

 Here's how it works:
 Someone tries to do something (like view their orders): They send a request to the app with a special ticket (called a token) in the header.
 This token proves they are who they say they are.
 The guard (this code) checks if the ticket is there: The guard looks at the request and checks if there’s a ticket (token) in it.
-If there’s no ticket, the guard says, "Hey, you can't come in!" and sends a message saying "Non authenticated" (which means you're not logged in).
+If there’s no ticket, the guard says, "Hey, you can't come in!" and sends a message saying, "Non authenticated" (which means you're not logged in).
 The guard checks if the ticket is in the right format: If the ticket is there, the guard makes sure it’s in the correct format.
-If it looks wrong, the guard says "Invalid token format" and sends them away.
+If it looks wrong, the guard says, "Invalid token format" and sends them away.
 The guard verifies the ticket: Next, the guard checks if the ticket is real.
 They use a special secret (the SECRET_KEY) that only the app knows, to make sure the ticket is valid.
 If the ticket is fake or expired, the guard says "Unauthorized" and won’t let them in.
 The guard remembers who the person is: If the ticket is good, the guard looks inside the ticket and finds out who the person is (like their id and role, for example, if they’re an admin or a user).
 Then the guard says, "Okay, you can go in now!" and lets them through.
 The person can now do what they wanted: The app lets the person do what they came for, like checking their orders or viewing a product.

 In summary: